Quantum Advantage in Distributed Sensing with Noisy Quantum Networks

-From the plot we can verify that the relative advantage $\eta_\mathrm{dp}$ is larger when $F,k$ increase.
-We can also see non-monotonic behavior of $\eta_\mathrm{dp}$ when $k$ is sufficiently high in comparison to $F$, which indicates an increase in relative advantage for small local sensor numbers.
-The intersection point at which $\eta_\mathrm{dp}=1$ determines the maximal number of local quantum sensors $n_\mathrm{max}$ for quantum advantage over the optimal local sensing strategy to be potentially demonstrated.
+The point at which $\eta_\mathrm{dp}=1$ determines the maximum number of local quantum sensors $n_\mathrm{max}$ for quantum advantage over the optimal local sensing strategy to be potentially demonstrated.
 We observe that $n_\mathrm{max}$ does not change much when varying $F$ given fixed $k$, but it changes significantly when fixing $F$ and varying $k$, which suggests that the initial fidelity $F$ has less impact on $n_\mathrm{max}$ than the local entanglement generation quality $k$.
 This can be understood by considering the fidelity threshold for the $nd$-qubit depolarized GHZ state to be advantageous over the optimal local strategy, which also scales as $1/d$ and is almost independent of $n$.
 Imperfect local entanglement generation will decrease the GHZ fidelity to the threshold at $n_\mathrm{max}$.
 Therefore, we expect $k^{n_\mathrm{max}-1}F\approx 1/d$, which gives $n_\mathrm{max}\approx-\ln(dF)/\ln(k)$.
-This also implies robustness of the quantum advantage in DQS against the imperfection of probe state generation over realitic quantum networks.
-See more details in Sec.
-III.B of the Supplemental Material~\cite{supmat}.
+We can explicitly evaluate the sensitivities of $n_\mathrm{max}$ to changes in $F$ and $k$ as the partial derivatives with respect to $F$ and $k$: $S_F = \partial n_\mathrm{max}/\partial F \approx - 1/[F\ln(k)]$ and $S_k = \partial n_\mathrm{max}/\partial k \approx \ln(dF)/[k\ln^2(k)]$.
+We can then compare the sensitivities $S_F$ and $S_k$ by taking their ratio, from which one can show that in general $S_k/S_F\gg 1$ for high $k$ which is needed for meaningful local entanglement generation.
+These results imply robustness of the quantum advantage in DQS against the imperfection of probe state generation over realistic quantum networks.
+See more details in App.~\ref{app:noisy_eg}.